KarmaQueen/Game/readme.txt

 AK-47
 	This assault rifle will eliminate the enemy in 3 shots.
-	Having a lower damage compared to the M4A1-S, the AK-47 will make it for it by having double the magazine size.
+	Having a lower damage compared to the M4A1-S, the AK-47 will make up for it by having double the magazine size.
 AWP
-	This sniper rifle is the only gun in the game that kills every enemy with one shot.
+	This sniper rifle will pierce through enemies to kill multiple enemies with a single bullet.
 	However, it is very slow to shoot, taking more than a second to shoot the next bullet.
 M4A1-S
 	This silenced rifle will kill an enemy in two shots, but has a limited magazine capacity.
 MAG-7
 	The MAG-7 is a shotgun that deals a moderate amount of damage.
+	It shoots multiple bullets with one shot.
 	It has a much higher spread than the other guns.